Maple Grove Public Adjuster

 Homes built in the 1990s and 2000s often have original or near-original roofing with significant hail and UV damage.
 Carriers use granule-loss photographs and alleged age to deny or severely depreciate roofing claims.
 They claim roofs are at end-of-life even when hail caused the wear.

-Allstate applies up to 25% depreciation per year on composition roofs, which contradicts Minnesota Statute §72A.201.
+Allstate applies up to 25% depreciation per year on composition roofs, which ignores the documentation and written-justification requirements of Minnesota's §72A.201 unfair claim practices rules.
 We obtain independent roof inspections and document hail signatures using ASTM standards.
-We challenge depreciation schedules that exceed statute limits.
+We challenge depreciation schedules the carrier cannot justify in writing.

 Mold Damage